Tips for Traveling with a Toddler

 - Plan Ahead

 Make sure you know what you will be doing ahead of time.
-Not only does this allow you to plan around nap times and feedings schedules, but it helps with packing.
-Throw in an extra jacket for colder climates, or crayons for entertaining while waiting for the big family dinner at the restaurant.
-If you will need bigger items such as strollers and high chairs, call ahead to your hotel to see if they are available or ask local family and friends if you can borrow them upon arrival.
+Not only does this allow you to plan around nap times and feeding schedules, but it helps with packing.
+Throw in an extra jacket for colder climates or crayons for entertaining while waiting for the big family dinner at the restaurant.
+If you need bigger items such as strollers and high chairs, call ahead to your hotel to see if they are available or ask local family and friends if you can borrow them upon arrival.

 - Be Flexible

 Let your child’s schedule dictate your plans.
 “Choose the best times to travel depending on your child’s napping patterns.
-Maybe traveling earlier or later in the day than you’d previously considered would be best,” writes Lynn. .
-In addition, have a bag filled with sticker books, drawing boards or magnetic storyboards—anything that can be used in a pinch when plans go awry.
+Maybe traveling earlier or later in the day than you’d previously considered would be best,” writes Lynn.
+In addition, have a bag filled with sticker books, drawing boards, or magnetic storyboards—anything that can be used in a pinch when plans go awry.

 - Pack Snacks